Blockchain Applications in Education: Use Cases

 This can be very useful for educational institutions, in terms of making long-term and short-term hires.
 Here’s an example.
 Having a substitute teacher, I think, is a very American thing, cause when I was in a European college, if the professor didn’t show up, then class was automatically canceled 😀 But in terms of finding someone qualified, in a short amount of time, Chronobank can be very useful.
 It considers itself an HR ecosystem with a hiring platform called LaborX, a decentralized exchange (TimeX), a multi-signature wallet (ChronoWallet), and a unique cryptocurrency linked to labor hours (Labor-Hour Tokens).

 Blockchain can have various applications within academic publishing, in terms of rights management as well.
 I think it is important to mention how the publishing industry is structured as an oligopoly.
 This is referring to the fact that academic research is published mainly by a handful of large publishers.
 If you are not a part of this, chances are your work will go unnoticed in the grand scheme of things.
-In terms of peer review, the process is outdated; it takes a very long time and a large amount of funds.
+In terms of peer review, the process is outdated; it takes a very long time and a large number of funds.
 Blockchain implementation could really change this whole industry.
 There are companies that currently work on resolving issues within academic publishing.

 Authorship allows authors to publish their work on the blockchain-based platform.
 Readers can purchase the books from the platform using Authorship Tokens (ATS), and writers get 90% of royalties in ATS.
 Authors own the copyright to their work.
 They have complete freedom over where their work is present and whether they choose to distribute it in other forms.